 Through technology called StudioLink, Publisher can be integrated with the other apps in the Affinity design suite, Affinity Photo and Affinity Designer, allowing users to seamlessly create and edit images before integrating them into Affinity Publisher layouts.

 The lead developer of Publisher, Adam Whitehouse, has commented that Affinity Publisher for iPad is also in development, which will allow Publisher to reach a potentially broader audience than desktop users alone.

-Read on to discover my Affinity Publisher review, as well as my ultimate Affinity Publisher guide, why Affinity is an InDesign alternative, and the verdict on which software to plump for.
+Read my Affinity Publisher review to discover why Affinity is an InDesign alternative and get my verdict on which software to plump for.